Dishonoured cheque: Australia

 The Cheques Act 1986 (Cth) imposes strict liability on the drawer of a dishonoured cheque.
 The payee may sue the drawer on the cheque itself, who may not have been the original debtor.

 India

 In India, a bounced cheque is a criminal offence, punishable by fines upto twice the cheque amount, jail term of 2 years, or both under Section 138 of the Negotiable Instruments Act, 1881.

 Israel

 In Israel, a bounced cheque without cover incurs a negative record in the credit history of account holder(s).
 Ten bounced cheques during a year would result in the restriction of cheques for the account, and the bank will bounce new cheques for a year.
 If the account owner continues to draw cheques during the restriction period, that person's accounts in all Israeli banks will be denied from issuing cheques.

-Dishonoured cheque can be presented to the state bailiff service for being forcedly paid.
+A dishonoured cheque can be presented to the state bailiff service for being forcedly paid.